Notifications

 The SLA date for the vulnerability.

-Example: get open vulnerabilities which have exceeded/breached their assigned SLA by 7 days.
+Example: get open vulnerabilities which have exceeded/breached their assigned SLA by at least 7 days.

 {